Toll the Dead is a great expansion spell. It was added to multiple spell lists and adds to any character that wants to play on the darker side.

 - Wisdom Save vs. Ranged Spell Attack (can crit)

 - 60 feet range vs. 120 feet range

 The damage difference between Toll the Dead and Firebolt is minimal on a regular hit.
 Both also feature damage types that are commonly resisted.

 The first major difference is the wisdom save of Toll the Dead compared to the ranged spell attack of Fire Bolt.

 Spells without attack rolls cannot get critical hits, meaning d12 is the highest damage for Toll the Dead possible.
 Fire Bolt, on the other hand, can get critical hits, meaning it is possible to deal 2xd10 damage.
-Also, the chance to hit increases with the character when using Fire Bolt and it does not with Toll the Dead.
+Also, the chance to hit increases with the character when using Fire Bolt, and it does not with Toll the Dead.

 The second difference is the range of the spells.
-60 feet compared to 120 feet in-game is a difference of a common enemy being in melee range in one turn versus two turns.
+60 feet compared to 120 feet in-game is a difference between a common enemy being in melee range in one turn versus two turns.
 This can be critical for a spell caster not interested in getting their hands dirty.

 Toll the Dead is a good damage cantrip for the cleric.
 It is almost superior in every way to Sacred Flame.
 Overall, Toll the Dead is still an all-or-nothing cast.